dhvanipa/digital-objects-zkvm-poc/README.md

 # digital-objects-zkvm-poc

-An proof of concept of digital objects inspired by [digital-objects-e2e-poc](https://github.com/0xPARC/digital-objects-e2e-poc), but implemented with a zero-knowledge virtual machine (zkVM) instead of the [POD](https://github.com/0xPARC/pod2) framework.
+A proof of concept of digital objects inspired by [digital-objects-e2e-poc](https://github.com/0xPARC/digital-objects-e2e-poc), but implemented with a zero-knowledge virtual machine (zkVM) instead of the [POD](https://github.com/0xPARC/pod2) framework.

 ## Requirements